Dear Comrade FIRST REVIEW Is Out; The Vijay Deverakonda Starrer Is A Stunning Love Story

 Vijay Deverakonda and Rashmika Mandanna

 These two top stars play the lead roles in Dear Comrade and they are teaming up after the huge success of Geetha Govindam.
-Karan Johar's tweet commends the stars' brilliant performance in the film.
+Karan Johar's tweet commends the stars' brilliant performances in the film.

 |